RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 For more information, checkout [adding a changeset](https://github.com/atlassian/changesets/blob/master/docs/adding-a-changeset.md) documentation in the changesets repository.

-## Merging to main
+## Releasing Plugins and Packages

-Plugins are automatically published when a version bump is merged to the `main` branch.
-Please include version bumps with your pull requests if you would like them to be released.
+Please include changeset files your pull requests if you would like them to be released.
+To create a changeset file run `yarn changeset` and commit the resulting file to the pull request.

+After merging a changeset file to main, a subsequent pull request is created automatically that makes the actual version bumps of the plugins/packages based on the changeset files.
+When this pull request is merged, the plugins and packages are automatically published to npm.

 ## Code of Conduct